 - Complete a Major Work which involves students undertaking extensive independent investigation involving a range of complex texts during the composition process and document this in their Major Work Journal and Reflection Statement.

 - Students can choose to compose in ONE of the following forms:

 - short fiction

-- o creative non-fiction
+- creative non-fiction

-- o poetry
+- poetry

-- o critical response
+- critical response

-- o script short film, television, drama
+- script short film, television, drama

-- o podcasts drama, storytelling, speeches, performance poetry,
+- podcasts drama, storytelling, speeches, performance poetry,

 - o multimedia.

-External examination Internal Assessment % Extension 1: TWO hour written examination Knowledge and understanding of 50% measuring student achievement in a range of complex texts and of how and why they syllabus outcomes. are valued Extension 2: The final examination will consist of a submitted major work and a reflective statement Skills in complex analysis, sustained composition and independent investigation 50%
+External examination Internal Assessment % Extension 1: TWO hour written examination measuring student achievement in a range of syllabus outcomes.
+Knowledge and understanding of complex texts and of how and why they are valued 50 Extension 2: The final examination will consist of a submitted major work and a reflective statement .
+Skills in complex analysis, sustained composition and independent investigation 50